Film Review Laila Majnu and Mobile- Reconstructed, Deconstructed

 I am having a major hangover from this movie as I write this.
 Yes, it is a good film.
 The reason, I have not watched this film despite loving Tripti Dimri in Bulbul is that I hate watching stories of star-crossed lovers, and Laila Majnu tops that list all around the world.

-This Laila Majnu is different, they are from the new-age, mobile-using lovers yet they develop a horrid and useless misunderstanding and spoil their life.
-You can also blame unemployment but hey, Qais dad was an influential man and despite loving his son, gets nothing but heartache and a heart attack.
-The main villain of the film remains Parmeet Sethi, who not on just one but multiple occasions ruins his daughter's life by emotional blackmailing.
+This Laila Majnu is different, they are from the new-age, mobile-using lovers yet they develop a horrid and useless misunderstanding due to "deewaro ke selective kaan" [selective ears of walls] and spoil their life.
+You can not blame unemployment but may be overflowing riches that made not one but two spoilt brats.
+Qais's dad played by Benjamin Gill, was an influential man and despite loving his son, gets nothing but heartache, a heart attack, and a heartless daughter out of nowhere.
+I felt sorry for him, the business he left.

-Well, I was a hardcore romantic and I spent the entire second half of the film crying badly.
-The end of the film made me yearn to hear its song again and again on loop mode, turning me into half Majnu, smitten off totally by Qais, played by Avinash Tewary's performance and that intense, love-filled baritone.
-I almost had a severe crush on him and went to watch a couple of interviews on YouTube to bring that crush down and really hope, that after watching this film, people esp youth should not glorify Majnu.
+Being a hardcore emotional person, I spent the entire second half of the film crying badly.
+The end of the film made me yearn to hear its song again and again on the loop mode, turning me into half Majnu, smitten off totally by Qais, great performance by Avinash Tewary, and that intense, love-filled baritone.
+I almost had a severe crush on him so I watched a couple of interviews on YouTube to bring that crush down and really hope, that after watching this film, people esp youth should not glorify Majnu.
+It's not worth it if you know.
+What is more worthy to know is...

 What's your mobile number?

-It is a tragic love story indeed but it is the only film where the post-credit song is a delight to watch and hear.
-The song is going to be on my current favorite playlist.
-I have already played it several times over Alexa and going to download it on my phone too.
-Talking about the phone, what is more, tragic about this love story is that while the makers made it a modern-day tale, I wonder how the mobile phones suddenly disappear post-interval in this movie, especially at the time when Qais is away from Laila.
+What is more, tragic about this love story is that the makers made it a modern-day tale, wherein the girl and boy exchanged SMS and calls, four years ago during their initial courtship.
+I wonder how the mobile phones suddenly disappear post-interval in this movie, especially at the time when the lovers reunite, reignite, and rit of their present sufferings to recuperate.
+RRRRR...
 Their love story began and was processed via cellular, no?
+Then how come the cellular was suddenly wired up in a box to be seen nowhere?
 Qais could have spoken to Laila over the phone while waiting for her while you kept debating her mourning an abusive marriage despite being a firework, carefree woman in love and longing.

 Nevertheless, there are so many beautiful things about this film that you may let go of this logic to make the story flow.
 For example- the beautiful backdrop of Kashmir, the political or religious Neutrality approach, and the beautifully written and executed scenes.